CookieJ4R/LIS/README.md

 * Weather data based on the provided longitude and latitude based on the Open-Weathermap API (updates every full hour)
 * Calendar integration by using ical files available via a URL.
 * Containerization for backend and Web-Frontend to make it runnable on a raspberry pi via docker compose.
+* Soundplayer that allows playing a specific file or a random file from a defined pool for more variance.